smoltcp-rs/smoltcp/README.md

 ### UDP layer

-The UDP protocol is supported over IPv4, and UDP sockets are available.
+The UDP protocol is supported over IPv4 and IPv6, and UDP sockets are available.

   * Header checksum is always generated and validated.
   * In response to a packet arriving at a port without a listening socket,